pagkly/Zed/Investopedia3/A Look at the Types of Exchange Traded Products (ETPs).md

 -   ETPs are usually a low-cost alternative to mutual funds and actively-managed funds.

--   Many ETPs, particularly ETFs are gaining in popularity providing additional liquidity.
+-   Many ETPs, particularly ETFs are gaining in popularity providing additional [[Investopedia3/Liquidity]].

 Cons